Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: PROBABILITY

-However, our analysis shows that there should not be significant problems in distinguishing these signals in the case of an overlap.
+However, our preliminary analysis showed that there should not be significant problems in distinguishing these signals in the case of an overlap.
 There are large differences between the frequency evolution's of these kinds of CBC mergers.
 These differences, particularly as most of these BBH signals will merge long before the BNS signal merges, should cause the two events to be distinguishable.
-The section of the signal containing the merging BBH can be rejected as has been done for glitches present in BNS signals \cite{abbott2017gw170817}.
+This is explained further in Sec. \ref{singledetector}.
+The portion of the signal containing the merging BBH can be rejected as has been done for glitches present in BNS signals \cite{abbott2017gw170817}.
 Due to this, we do not present any analysis into these types of overlap here.

-\subsection{Other Mergers}
+\subsection{Other mergers}

 The Advanced LIGO and Advanced Virgo detectors are sensitive to several other gravitational wave sources.
-Neutron Star-Black Hole mergers have yet to be have been conclusively observed by LIGO \cite{abbott2020gwtc, biswas2020gw190814, tews2021nature}.
-This limits the accuracy of estimating these merger rates.
-To the same extent very high mass collisions, such as Intermediate Mass Black Hole mergers (IMBH), are rare enough to make their merger rates difficult to predict.
+Since the writing of this work, the mergers of two neutron star-black hole binaries have been observed by the LVK \cite{abbott2021observation}.
+To the same extent very high mass collisions, such as intermediate mass black hole mergers (IMBH), are rare enough to make their merger rates difficult to predict.
 These signals are also much shorter, further reducing the chances of signal overlaps.
 For these reasons we do not consider these events any further in this study.

-As yet no GW event from an observed Supernovae has been announced by the LVK collaboration.
+At the time of writing, no GW event from observed supernovae has been announced by the LVK collaboration.
 It is of course possible that these events could overlap.
 However, we do not consider these due to lack of any observations.

 Considering the large number of events we expect to see in Einstein Telescope, we examine the probability of observing more than two signals at the same time.
-This is possible by extending Equation \ref{probinperiod} to the case of $N$ overlapping events:
+This is possible by extending Eq. \ref{interarrival} to the case of $N$ overlapping events:

-We calculated the probability for every value of N up to $10,000$ for three kinds of events; BBH, BNS and BNS+BBH, using the rate and viewing range estimates given in Tables \ref{tab:BBH_prob}, \ref{tab:BNS_prob}, \ref{tab:BNS+BBH_prob} respectively.
-We predict that at least $110^{+220}_{-100}$ BNS mergers will overlap each BNS merger, for BBH mergers there are likely to be $630^{+430}_{-240}$ overlapping each individual BBH.
-These results are shown in Figure \ref{fig:multi-overlaps}.
+We calculated the probability for every value of N up to $1,000$ for three kinds of events; BBH, BNS and BNS+BBH, using the rate and viewing range estimates given in Tables \ref{tab:BBH_prob}, \ref{tab:BNS_prob}, \ref{tab:BNS+BBH_prob} respectively.
+On average each BBH merger in Einstein Telescope will overlap $8^{+10}_{-6}$ other BBH events.
+For BNS mergers this is $201^{+45}_{-41}$.
+These results are shown in Fig. \ref{fig:multi-overlaps}.